 Parents often have to lead by example to help children maintain a healthy weight.
-Your family’s diet, physical activity preference, and other lifestyle choices may influence your child’s weight.
-Childhood obesity is vital to manage since it could affect the long-term health of a child.
+Your family’s life style, diet, physical activity preference may influence your child’s weight.
+Childhood obesity needs to be managed as it could affect the long-term health of a child as an adult.

 In this post, we will tell you about the causes and risks of childhood obesity and ways to prevent it.